 With COVID-19, some sports aggregators, like ClassPass started to offer online classes.

 Examples: ClassPass, Gympic

-Fitness brand websites are promo- websites of a certain brand that wants to promote their business.
-Typically, this kind of website has some general information about their gym or a studio.
+Fitness brand websites are promo websites of a certain brand that wants to promote their business.
+Typically, this kind of website has general information users need to know about their gym or a studio.
 Such sites aim to:

 Examples: Phive, Studio Fitness

-- Online personal or group training
+- Online personal or group training;

-- Live streams
+- Live streams;

-- Nutrition plan
+- Nutrition plan;

-- Recorded video training
+- Recorded video training;

-- Personalized program
+- Personalized program.